Please download product data sheets from our Product Data Centre

 In different industries it is called different names - abrasive powder, grit, copper slag grit, mineral grit, grinding grains, etc. However, its main use is still for surface blasting-cleaning.

 The predominantly angular shape and hard cutting edges of copper slag allow for fast cleaning action and hence, excellent for surface profile preparation.
-Copper slag from the production plant at PMBA is produced from 100% highest quality raw copper slag from Japan, and is not mixed with recycled slag or tin slag.
+Copper slag from the production plant at PMBA is produced from the highest quality raw copper slag sourced only from Japan, and is not mixed with any recycled or tin slag.

-PMBA produces various grades of copper slag available to suit varying anchor pattern criteria requirements.
+PMBA produces various grades of copper slag to suit varying anchor pattern criteria requirements.

 APPEARANCE : Black granules, free flowing grit